 2 – Winston Churchill’s Britain at War Museum

-The Winston Churchill’s Britain at War Museum is located on Tooley Street.
+Another one of the history museums in London The Winston Churchill’s Britain at War Museum is located on Tooley Street.
 Although open daily, this museum is known for its short hours, so verify openings before making the trip.

 When you step into the Winston Churchill’s Britain at War Museum, you will learn just what it was like to be in the middle of a war, namely World War II.
 Aside from the popular bombed department store and air raid shelters, you can read, hear, and examine items of historical importance.
 These include old radio broadcasts from Winston Churchill, wax models, newspaper clippings, films, and more.

 This museum is also known for catering to both individuals and families.
 Children are encouraged to test their knowledge of the war after a visit.
 They can do so with free worksheets.

 In today’s society, we rarely have a firm understanding on wartime.
 For those residing in the United States, the wars fought today are fought on foreign soil.
 So, if you are an American visiting London, a stop to the Winston Churchill’s Britain at War Museum is a must visit.
 Due to the level of reality, it will be an experience that you never forget.